-- 6.4.1 The Management Side of the JSC will consist of the Chief Executive, Deputy CEO, Director of People and Culture, Associate Director of People and Culture, Director of Finance and Director of Nursing. - 6.4.2 The Staff side of the JSC will consist of representatives from each of the Union's recognised.
-Additional representatives may be agreed by Staff side up to a maximum of 15 representatives.
-This arrangement will be reviewed after one year of operation. - 6.4.3 At least two persons from the Management side and four from the Staff side are required present for the JSC to conduct any business.
+6.4.1 The Management Side of the JSC will consist of the Chief Executive, Deputy CEO (Chief Executive Officer), Chief People and Culture Officer, Deputy Chief People and Culture Officer, Chief Finance Officer and Chief Nurse

-- In the event of any member of the Committee being unable to attend any meeting of the Committee, the body represented by such member shall be entitled to appoint another representative to attend in his or her place with the same rights as if he/she was were a permanent member.
+- 6.4.2 The Staff side of the JSC will consist of representatives from each of the Union's recognised.
+Additional representatives may be agreed by Staff side up to a maximum of 15 representatives. - 6.4.3 At least two persons from the Management side and four from the Staff side are required present for the JSC to conduct any business. - In the event of any member of the Committee being unable to attend any meeting of the Committee, the body represented by such member shall be entitled to appoint another representative to attend in his or her place with the same rights as if he/she was a permanent member.
 If the Deputy CEO attends, the CEO does not need to send a deputy to the meeting. - 6.4.5 It shall be available for the Committee, by mutual agreement through Management and Staff Side secretaries, to allow any individuals with a special interest in a particular matter to attend a JSC meeting.
 Agreement shall not be unreasonably refused.
 Such persons will act in a consultative capacity and will not be regarded as members of the Committee.